 The CFO role has undergone quite a transformation in the past twenty years.
-The competencies of a modern CFO role has expanded far beyond accounting into every strategic corner of a company.
+A modern CFO role’s competencies have expanded far beyond accounting into every strategic corner of a company.
 Does your CFO’s experience meet your company’s future goals?

-Today’s CFO must have a level of skill and knowledge in technology, supply chain, mergers & acquisitions, talent acquisition and retention, and industry-specific knowledge.
+Today’s CFO must have a level of skill and knowledge in technology, supply chain, mergers & acquisitions, talent acquisition and retention, and industry-specific expertise.
 To obtain competencies in such a wide array of areas cannot be accomplished solely through a CPA or MBA program.
-The modern CFO is honed by his or her career experience.
+It is no wonder then that career experience forms a modern CFO.

 For example, here are three CFO announcements with something important in common: